github/opensource.guide/activities/citable-code/index.md

 ![repo](repo-view.png)

-Unless you've created releases for this repository before you will be asked to **Create a new release**.
+Unless you've created releases for this repository before, you will be asked to **Create a new release**.
 Go ahead and click this button and fill in the new release form.

 ![create-release](create-release.png)